redboul/blogpost/bonita-documentation-update.md

 ### tl;dr

 At Bonitasoft, developpers are writing the product documentation.
 But current documentation tool is based on Drupal a CMS plaftorm.
-However, this tool is not meant to be used be developpers.
+However, this tool is not meant to be used by developpers.
 Developpers usually like to have dirty hands and in the engine and it is not what Drupals offers.

 We, therefore, decided to take the hand on the documentation tool.
-We wanted it to have the features we use daily:
+We wanted it to have the features we use daily to produce code:
 * Pull Request
 * Review by pair
 * Continuous Integration